supericeandfire/Arduino-Line-Tracking-Car/README.md

 # Arduino-Line-Tracking-Car
 Tracking the black line on the ground and avoid obstacles.
 We use 2 infrared sensors and 3 ultrasound sensors.
+Arduino board is arduino uno.